 IMPACT AS OF JUNE 2013:

-- Friends International now operates in eight countries in Southeast Asia and Central America, serving some 60,000 young people.
+- Friends International now operates in eight countries in Southeast Asia and Central America, serving over 50,000 young people per year.

 - Its CYTI Alliance, a Friends-International initiative, is an alliance of NGOs and government services working to build coordinated good practice services for marginalized children and youth.
-The Alliance aims at working with 150,000 children, youth and caretakers by 2016.
+The CYTI Alliance counts 22 partners and 14 members in 8 countries.
+The Alliance aims to work with Members/Affiliates in 10 target countries by 2017 and reach 150,000 individual children, youth and caretakers per year.

 - The ChildSafe Network Members Project aims to be operational in a total of 7 countries by 2017

 - Across Asia, the ChildSafe Network has over 4,000 members consisting of community, government, staff of hotels, tour agencies, local businesses that are trained to identify a child at risk and how to respond to protect the child.

 - In 2012, 7,900 children were directly protected due to members action with thousands more children and their families provided child protection training from the ChildSafe Team.